scorefall/scorefall-studio-shortcuts/README.md

-# ScoreFall Studio - Keyboard Shortcuts
+# ScoreFall Ink - Keyboard Shortcuts
 ScoreFall Studio has modal keyboard shortcuts that match up with a GUI which can also be used as help for learning the shortcuts.